top of page

 Learning from a Friend or Neighbour

 This is one of the most common ways that Woodturner's learn the ropes early on.
 Finding out that someone in your town owns a Lathe and some Tools is normally an exciting event in itself.
 Get in contact with them and see if they are willing to show you some Turning or let you try a bit.
-Most people are more than will to show off their Lathe, Tools and Techniques and it can be a great way to get started initially.
+Most people are more than willing to show off their Lathe, Tools and Techniques and it can be a great way to get started initially.
 Learning from someone with experience can provide you with invaluable insights and practical tips that will serve you well as you develop your craft.
 Be careful though as sometimes bad habits of others can become your bad habits!

 Schools & Colleges